HomeResourcesMother’s Day opt-out emails – overwhelming customers with repeated reminders

 How do you let customers opt-out of Mother’s Day emails?

-Thanks to clever marketing automation, allowing your customers to control their preferences is so much easier than in years gone by.
-The effort involved is now minimal as segmentation and automation rules do all of the work for you.
+With modern marketing automation, managing customer preferences has never been easier.
+The effort involved is now minimal as segmentation and automation rules do all the work for you.

-The next simple task is to create a segment that references that flag.
-So, for example, if you have created your flag as Mother’s Day email opt out is Y then create the segment looking for that value.
+So, for example, if you have created your flag as Mother’s Day email opt-out is Y then create the segment looking for that value.
 Once the segment is live it can then be added as an exclusion rule to any campaign that mentions Mother’s Day.

 Arts and Crafts

-Katherine Smith, Email Manager, said “At Hobbycraft we strive to always put our customers first, so with Mother’s Day coming up we wanted to give them the chance to opt out of content they may not be comfortable seeing.”
+Katherine Smith, Email Manager, said “At Hobbycraft we strive to always put our customers first, so we wanted to give customers the chance to opt-out of content they may not be comfortable seeing.”

-“We worked together with RedEye to produce a microsite to give our customers a quick and easy way to opt out of receiving emails about Mother’s Day.”
+“We worked together with RedEye to produce a preference centre microsite to give our customers a quick and easy way to opt-out of receiving emails about Mother’s Day.”

 “We made this change because we believe it is the right thing to do.
 We also expect this move to reduce our unsubscribes and protect lifetime value and engagement with the brand.”